scylladb/scylladb-docs-homepage/docs/get-started/develop-with-scylladb/tutorials-example-projects.rst

 ---------------------

-The `Video Streaming sample application <https://github.com/scylladb/video-streaming>`_ will guide you through the process of creating leaderboard to your gaming-like application using ScyllaDB Cloud and NextJS.
+The `Video Streaming sample application <https://github.com/scylladb/video-streaming>`_ will guide you through the process of creating a video streaming application using ScyllaDB Cloud and NextJS.

 Care Pet Project